-- 1. Log in to the AWS Console. - 2.
-Click Services.
-Select Compute, then select Lambda. - 3.
-Select your Lambda function. - 4.
-Click Configuration.
-The Configuration menu pane appears. - 5.
-Click Environment variables. - 6.
-Click Edit.
-The Edit environment variables menu page appears. - 7.
-Locate the Agent Keys for your Signal Sciences site: - a.
-Log in to the Signal Sciences console. - b.
-Select a site if you have more than one site. - c.
-Click Agents in the navigation bar.
-The agents page appears. - d.
-Click View agent keys.
-The agent keys window appears.
+- 1. Log in to the AWS Management Console. - 2.
+From the Services menu, select Security, Identify, & Compliance, and then select Secrets Manager. - 3.
+Click the Store a new secret button.
+The Choose secret type window appears. - 4.
+For the Secret type, select Other type of secret.
+This option allows you to create a secret that can store credentials or other information by defining key-value strings. - 5.
+Locate the Agent Keys for your Signal Sciences site: - 1.
+Log in to the Signal Sciences console. - 2.
+Select a site if you have more than one site. - 3.
+Click $\mbox{\bf Agents}$ in the navigation bar.
+The agents page appears.

+- 4. Click View agent keys.
+The agent keys window appears. - 5.
+Copy the Agent Access Key and Agent Secret Key.